ePaperInnovation/PL_smallEPD/readme.md

 Created by Robert Poser & Zhongke Dai, Mar 30th 2021, Dresden/Germany.
 Released under BSD license (3-clause BSD license), check license.md for more information.

-We invested time and resources providing this open source code, please support Plasticlogic and open source hardware by purchasing this product @Plasticlogic